Why Bother, and Other Questions

 EMPLOYEE OF THE WEEK:

-Next Week: Ray’s corporate family recipes.
-Read it early on Patreon.
+Next Week: Sara tries another method.
+Read it early on Patreon!

 EMPLOYEE OF THE WEEK: